 Matthew Broderick as Walter Kresby in The Stepford Wives (2004)

 Actually, it wasn’t just Matthew Broderick, it was much of the Stepford cast including Nicole Kidman who didn’t like how the film was turning out.
 Kidman almost walked away from the film entirely.
 Broderick was reported saying he didn’t find the filming fun (partly because his mum was sick at the time) and he didn’t play a particularly interesting character.
-The Stepford Wives had massive rewrites according to IMDb, and director Frank Oz said he regrets how many mistake he made on the film.
+The Stepford Wives had massive rewrites according to IMDb, and director Frank Oz said he regrets how many mistakes he made on the film.

 Cher as Tess in Burlesque (2010)